aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 _Social security number_ is a good example.
 Normally, we'd model social security number by attaching a `socialSecurityNumber` property to a `User` vertex.
 But in a fraud detection graph, where individuals in a fraud ring share bits of identity information, things are more complicated.
 Here we might have a connected data query of the form:

-_Given individual X, can we find other people in the graph who have opened accounts using the same security number as person X?_
+_Given individual X, can we find other people in the graph who have opened accounts using the same social security number as person X?_

 In other words, we have a starting point, person X, but need thereafter to find other people who have something in common with person X based on a specific attribute – the social security number used by person X.